-(iii) A radiation survey has been performed which demonstrates that:

-(A) The premises are suitable for release in accordance with the applicable criteria for decommissioning found in 10 C.F.R.
-Part 40, Appendix A; and
+(A) A radiation survey has been performed which demonstrates that the premises are suitable for release in accordance with the applicable criteria for decommissioning found in 10 C.F.R.
+20.1401 through 20.1406; or

-(B) Other information submitted by the licensee is sufficient to demonstrate that the premises are suitable for release in accordance with the applicable criteria found in 10 C.F.R.
-Part 40, Appendix A.
+(B) Other information submitted by the licensee is sufficient to demonstrate that the premises are suitable for release in accordance with the applicable criteria found in this chapter.